-In a nation as diverse as the United States, it's no wonder there are so many different regional dialects.
+In a nation as vast and diverse as the United States, it's no wonder there are so many different regional dialects.
 Each region’s history and generational stories all play a part in how language is formed and codified.
-Below are 14 words that Americans pronounce differently depending on where they live or where they grew up; some of them are familiar, while some may be a bit surprising.
+Below are 14 words that Americans pronounce differently depending on where they live or where they grew up.
+Did we get it right for your neck of the woods?

-This is a representation of the Northern Cities Shift in vowel pronunciation, which is found in northern cities that may have some contact with Canada and Canadian accents.
-Some people pronounce egg with a short “e,” whereas some others pronounce it with a long “a” sound, like “ague.”
+This is a reflection of the Northern Cities Shift in vowel pronunciation.
+While most people pronounce egg with a short “e,” some Northerners (those who've come in contact with Canadian accents) pronounce it with a long “a” sound, like “ague.”

-This word has a South vs. North distinction.
-In the Northeast, the word is pronounced with a long “ahh” sound, while the South make the word sound like the insect, ant.
+This word has a South versus North distinction.
+In the Northeast, the word is pronounced with a long “ahh” sound, while the South makes the word sound like the insect, "ant."

 This word has no regional distinction.
 It’s all over the place, and everyone thinks their pronunciation is correct.
-Roughly 45 percent of Southerners and 70 percent Northerners say pee-can, while the inverse say pe-cahn.
+Roughly 45 percent of Southerners and 70 percent Northerners say "PEE-can," while the inverse say "peh-CAHN."
 Either way, pecan pies are delicious.

-Like pecan, crayon has no real distinction on how to pronounce it — but there are two general camps people fall into regarding it.
-Some people say cray-on, others say cray-awn.
+Like "pecan," "crayon" has no real distinction on how to pronounce it — but there are two general camps people fall into regarding it.
+Some people say "cran," and others say "cray-awn."

-Like pecan and crayon, picture has some variation that isn’t bound by regional differences.
-People tend to drift into two groups: one pronounces the word with two distinct syllables, like pick-chur, and the other group pronounces the word shorter and quicker, like pitcher.
-Both are correct, but one is a little slower and clearer, and owes its roots to a British accent.
+Like "pecan" and "crayon," "picture" has some variation that isn’t bound by regional differences.
+People tend to drift into two groups: one pronounces the word with two distinct syllables, like "pick-chur," and the other group pronounces the word shorter and quicker, like "pitcher."
+Both are correct, but the slower version owes its roots to a British accent.

-Mayonnaise is the last of the words that are pronounced differently all over the place.
+Mayonnaise is the last of the words that are pronounced differently all over the country.
 It can be pronounced in two different ways: with three syllables (may-oh-nays) or two (may-nays).

 Bagels are everywhere, although the best bagels are made in New York City.
-Most people say bay-gull when they’re describing the delicious treat, but for some reason Midwesterners say bah-gull.
-Either way, though, we'll take ours toasted with cream cheese.
+Most people say "BAY-gull" when they’re describing the breakfast staple, but for some reason Midwesterners say "BAH-gull."
+Either way, we'll take ours toasted with cream cheese.